d12frosted/elpa-mirror/melpa/dtache-readme.txt

 When a session is created, dtache makes sure that Emacs is attached to it the same time, which makes it a seamless experience for the users.
-The `dtache' package internaly creates a `dtache-session' for all commands.
+The `dtache' package internally creates a `dtache-session' for all commands.

 [1] https://github.com/crigler/dtach